lmtoy/lmtoy_2024-S1-MX-34/README.md

 Tsys in one pol is 140K, the other 180K, a lot higher.
 Same for the other obs,  160k vs. 190k.

 new data jan 2025 (125295, 125297, 125301, 125303, ...)

+Some data have bad time-ranges, that needs to be removed using sample=   !!!    or rmscut=